Treungen: Location

 Treungen Church was consecrated on March 25, 1863.
 Its altarpiece dates to 1751.

 Treungen lies beside the southern end of lake Nisser, about 18 km south of the village of Kyrkjebygda and about 20 km to the northwest of the village of Felle.
-The Telemarksveien (Norwegian National Road 41) passes through the village northwards towards Vrådal and southwards towards Åmli in Agder county.
+The Telemarksveien (Norwegian National Road 41) passes through the village northwards towards Vrådal and southwards towards Åmli Municipality in Agder county.
 The state highway was widened after the Treungen railway was dismantled in 1967.
 Treungen was the railway terminus.
 Telemark Bilruter runs a bus route between Arendal and Seljord, and this route replaces the abandoned rail connection to Arendal.
 Treungen is split into two by lake Nisser and in the middle of the village is Tveitsund bridge, a fine stone bridge adorned with concrete columns.
 The bridge was protected as a cultural monument in 1999.
 It is small, and traffic is controlled by lights.
-Throughout its history, Treungen has been closely linked with the town of Arendal and Aust-Agder county because lake Nisser was a part of the Arendal waterway and had its outflow through Nidelva.
+Throughout its history, Treungen has been closely linked with the town of Arendal and Agder county because lake Nisser was a part of the Arendal waterway and had its outflow through Nidelva.
 When timber was floated downriver, Treungen was an important hub.
 The timber came here along lake Nisser before being sent on its journey to Arendal.